La Luz del Mundo: Role of women

 Fortuny also states that dress codes are a sign of a patriarchal organization because men are only forbidden from growing their hair long or wearing shorts in public, and also that women, at times, can be more autonomous than those in the general population in Mexico.
-Fortuny says that the growing trend of educated women having husbands in supporting roles is also seen in both the Guadalajara and Houston, Texas congregations.
-Many young female members said they want to undergo post-secondary education, and some told Fortuny they were degree students.
+Fortuny says that the growing trend of educated women having husbands in supporting roles is also seen in both the Guadalajara and Houston, Texas, congregations.
+Many young female members said they wanted to undergo post-secondary education, and some told Fortuny they were degree students.
 Both young men and women are equally encouraged to enter post-compulsory education.
 Male members are more likely than their mothers to direct their daughters towards attending university.

 La Luz del Mundo does not practice ordination of women.
 According to Fortuny, women can become missionaries or evangelizers, the lowest tier of the Church's hierarchy.
 Fortunt states that "the rank of deaconess is not a position which common women could aspire to".
 Dormady states that the first two deaconesses were the church founder's wife Elisa Flores, and Francisca Cuevas.
 Wives of important members of the Church usually get the rank of deaconess, according to Dormady.

-Women are active and play key roles in organizing activities and administering them in the Church.
-Female office holders are always head of groups of women and not groups of men.
-A deaconess can help pastors and deacons, but cannot herself administer the sacrament.
+Women are active and play key roles in organizing and administering activities in the Church.
+Female officeholders are always heads of groups of women, not men.
+A deaconess can help pastors and deacons but cannot herself administer the sacrament.
 All members of the ministerial hierarchy are paid for their services as part of the tithe by the congregational members.

-At the turn of the century, La Luz del Mundo began promoting women to public relations positions that were previously held by men only.
+At the turn of the century, La Luz del Mundo began promoting women to public relations positions previously held by men only.
 As of December 2014, two women (and three men) serve as legal representatives of the church in Northern Mexico.
 Public relations positions that have been held by women include spokesperson, director of social communication, and assistant director of international affairs.
 Within church operated civil organizations women also occupy executive positions such as director of La Luz del Mundo Family Services, a violence prevention and intervention center in Milwaukee; Director of Social Work and Psychology within the Ministry of Social Welfare; director of the Samuel Joaquín Flores Foundation; president of Recab de México A.C.; and director of the Association of Students and Professionals in the U.S.